Saloni3494/CV-Screening/README.md

 A candidate-centric tool that empowers job seekers by analyzing their resume against specific job descriptions, providing instant, actionable feedback on strengths and skill gaps.

-A GIF demonstrating the app's workflow will go here.

 🎯 The Problem
 The modern job search is highly competitive.
 Candidates often send out hundreds of applications without receiving a response, struggling to understand why their resume was rejected or how to improve it.
 This tool solves that problem by providing clear, data-driven insights into job fit and pinpointing specific missing skills, turning rejection into an opportunity for growth.